GBH (band): Background

 They and many of their UK82 peers such as The Exploited, Picture Frame Seduction, Discharge, and The Varukers have all enjoyed success among punks in the United States.
 Although many of their contemporaries have evolved towards other styles over the years, GBH have remained fairly faithful to their original UK82 sound in subsequent releases.
 However, the band have experimented to some degree with a more speed metal-inflected, inspired and influenced sound particularly those of Motörhead and Tank, notably with their 1992 release Church of the Truly Warped, although they have since returned to a more purist punk sound.
-They have enjoyed a mixed reception from the music press, with 1993's album, From Here To Reality, being described by the NME as "having no redeeming features whatsoever".

-The band is still active and touring and maintain a strong following both in the UK and the rest of Europe, as well as in the United States and Japan.
+The band are still active and touring and maintain a strong following both in the UK and the rest of Europe, as well as in the United States and Japan.
 The band released their twelfth studio album, Momentum, on Hellcat Records in 2017.

+Legacy

+GBH have gone on to influence several punk rock musicians, but their influence has been especially far-reaching in metal, including the early Bathory albums, Hellhammer/Celtic Frost, Exodus, and all of the "big four of thrash metal" (Metallica, Megadeth, Slayer and Anthrax).
+Metallica frontman James Hetfield has repeatedly expressed his enthusiasm for GBH and said such bands were the beginning of thrash metal to him.
+Sascha Konietzko of KMFDM has said he had listened to second-wave punk bands before starting his own band, mentioning GBH as an example.
+GBH have also influenced 1990s and 2000s rock bands such as Nirvana, Queens of the Stone Age, Green Day, The Offspring, and Rancid.